tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 Users must provide full identity verification and many personal details.

 ## Limits & Liquidity
-Coinbase offers very high limits.
+[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} offers very high limits.
 Limits depend on your account level, which is determined by how much information you have verified.
 Fully verified U.S. customers may buy up to $50,000 worth of bitcoin daily.

 European customers may have a maximum of €30,000 euro in their account at any time.